notaum/MultiProjectExcelToGantt/README.md

-# Project Timeline Gantt Chart Generator
+# Multi Project Excel To Gantt

 A powerful Python script that generates interactive, professional Gantt charts from CSV data using Plotly.
 Perfect for project managers, teams, and anyone needing to visualize project timelines and task dependencies.